Is This Love (Whitesnake song)

-"Is This Love" is a song by the English hard rock band Whitesnake, released on 18 May 1987 in the UK as the second single from their self-titled album.
+"Is This Love" is a song by the British-American rock band Whitesnake, released on 18 May 1987 in the UK as the second single from their self-titled album.

 The single was a hit for Whitesnake, reaching number nine in the UK Singles Chart, and number two on the US Billboard Hot 100 singles chart, making it their second-biggest US hit after "Here I Go Again", which topped the chart.
 The single was reissued in 1994 to promote Whitesnake's Greatest Hits.
 This version reached number 25 on the UK Singles Chart.

 "Is This Love" has been a mainstay in Whitesnake's live shows since 1987.
 As such, it is featured on several of their live albums, including Live: In the Shadow of the Blues (2006) and Live at Donington 1990 (2011).
 John Sykes played it live in 2004 (Bad Boy Live!).
 In 2015, Classic Rock magazine ranked it as 7th on their Top 40 greatest power ballads list.

 Background and writing

 The power ballad was written by vocalist David Coverdale and guitarist John Sykes during the album's early writing process (which took place in the south of France), but it was long rumoured that the song had originally been written for Tina Turner.
-Coverdale confirmed these rumours in the booklet of Whitesnakes 20th anniversary edition, by saying.
+Coverdale confirmed these rumours in the booklet of Whitesnakes 20th anniversary edition, saying:

 Before I'd left [for the south of France] a friend at EMI had asked me for any ideas that would work for Tina Turner.
 So that was where the original idea for "Is This Love" came from.

 According to Coverdale, when David Geffen heard the original demo, Coverdale was told to keep the song for Whitesnake.